Conspiracy X: First Edition

 The first edition was originally published as a 224-page softcover book by New Millennium Entertainment.
 Eden Studios acquired the rights, their first RPG, and continued to use the first version, which went through several printings, with the Third Printing – Revised carrying a copyright date of 1997.

-Many supplemental books were produced for this line including books detailing alien technologies and races, books for dealing with the supernatural (as it is defined in the Conspiracy X world) and books on the governmental agencies featured in the core book (AEGIS and Black Book, also called the NDD), as well as a book on how to create conspiracies and the Bodyguard of Lies series, three books with miscellaneous additions to the world and rules as well as missions to roleplay.
+Many supplemental books were produced for the line including books detailing alien technologies and races, the supernatural (as it is defined in the setting), governmental agencies as AEGIS and Black Book (also known as the National Defense Directorate or NDD), as well as a book on how to create conspiracies.
+A series of shorter supplements, called Bodyguard of Lies (three books with miscellaneous additions to the world and rules as well as missions) was also produced.

 This edition features an original rules system.
 Character generation is via a "point-buy" system, where players are given 100 points to divide amongst basic abilities as well as skills and resources.
 The player can also purchase more points by adding disadvantages to the character.
 For example, adding "Wanted by the Law" to the character nets another 20 points to spend.

 Players then act communally to plan "the Cell", the base of operations they will be using for the adventure, including details of location, facilities, staff, and equipment.

 Actions are resolved with one of only four probabilities: